 It was a back and forth contest with both teams exchanging excellent scoring chances.

 That set-up a semifinal showdown against the two-time defending state champions from Grand Rapids.
-Their team featured a number of future Division I hockey players including current University of Minnesota Head Coach Don Lucia.
+Their team featured a number of future Division I hockey players including former University of Minnesota Head Coach Don Lucia.

 With the win, we advanced to the finals to face Rochester John Marshall, a team we did not know a whole lot about.
 But what we did know was the squad from southern Minnesota could put the puck in the net and had one of the best goalies in the state in sophomore Paul Butters who would go on to play at the University of Minnesota.